xueyun0512/Data_project_Temperature/Python_analysis/Python_report_analysis.md

 </p>

 <h1 align="center">Bretagne</h1>

 ![](/Python_analysis/plots/['Bretagne']_python.png)

 <h1 align="center">Corse</h1>

 ![](/Python_analysis/plots/['Corse']_python.png)

 ## 5) Conclusion
 This temperature analysis shows us how is the temeprature evolution in several French districts.
 Some areas are facing high temperature constantly during the year (eg Corse) while other districts does not (eg Bretagne).
 However, the temeprature variation rate from day D to day D+1 is approximately the same for every district, around 5°C. <br>

-Through this project, I have learnt how to use Python librairies (_pandas_ and _matplotlib_ especially) for Data analysis.
+Through this project, I have learnt how to use Python librairies (_pandas_ and _matplotlib_ especially) and SQL advanced functions in order to carry out a data project.
+In addition, I was really glad to be able to answer questions I was wondering about.

+Thank you for reading this report!

+Have a nice day ;)
+Olivia